Ask GiryaGirl: Troubleshooting the Pistol - a Q&A discussion

 F: I tried them with the basketball, and it didn't work because I fall backward without a counterweight.
 Not a balance issue, just a body proportions issue.
 Have done many many many box pistols over the years, I find them to be of no help whatsoever.
 Ditto for assisted pistols holding on to a pole in front.
 With an 8kgkettlebell, no issues.
 Yes, gripping with the toes etc.

 G: Ok... how about... are you flexible enough to grab the toe of the straight leg at the bottom of the pistol?
 How about any hamstring flexibility issues?

 F: At the moment I can't do it; I'd gotten to the point last fall where I could get into the bottom position with support, grab the opposite foot, and hold briefly, with great difficulty, but it didn't seem to translate into the eccentric at all.
 Does that make sense?
 I was thinking L sit practice and stiff legged deadlifts to improve flexibility, and see if that helps.
 I'm close to full front and side splits now, would like to get the rest of the way, so it would serve two purposes.

 G: I can't do a full split of any kind (but I haven't worked on that either).
 Hamstring flexibility might be part of the issue though, I'll be curious to see what happens with your plan.
 Also, try hanging out down in the bottom position for longer and longer - even just a few seconds, I actually consider it a "rest" and occasionally "hang out" down there and talk on the phone!

-F: I re-read the section fromon the Pistol.
-Yes, there are good recommendations for building up to do the pistol well.
+F: I re-read the section from Convict Conditioning on the Pistol.
+Yes, there are good recommendations for building up strength to do the pistol well.
 I am taking your advice to be persistent.
 I have a few questions; hope you have time to address them.